eevee/eev.ee/content/2015-06-09-i-quit-the-tech-industry.markdown

 title: I quit the tech industry
 date: 2015-06-09 21:45
-category: personal
+category: blog
-tags: culture, patreon
+tags: personal, tech

 _(This article has been translated into [Chinese](http://www.labazhou.net/2015/06/i-quit-the-tech-industry/)—thanks!)_